 The answer is yes!
-Guppies tend to give birth at night.
+Guppies tend to give birth at night, or in the early morning.
 They primarily do this because they feel safer in the dark and need a more extended period away from predators.
 In the evening, their babies are less likely to be caught by other fish or predators.

 Guppies usually require several hours to deliver all of their fries.
 After the female Guppy has given birth, she can take a few days to rest and recover before beginning to lay eggs.